-When preventative measures fail, and predation cannot be stopped, lethal control measures most often need to be implemented.
-The following is a summary of those most effective at removing problem coyotes.
-In Alberta, some of these tools are only available through the Coyote Predation Management Program.
+When preventative measures fail, and predation cannot be stopped, lethal control measures most often need to be imple- mented.
+Outlined below are some of the most effective lethal control measures at removing problem coyotes.
+In Alberta, some of these tools are only available through the Coyote Predation Management Program (CPMP).
+Municipal personnel are trained and authorized by AFRED as inspectors under the Agricultural Pests Act (APA) to carry out the CPMP.